ImageMagick/Usage-Markdown/montage/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > :REMINDER:
-> The strange "`[1-5]`" syntax is a UNIX shell shorthand, which is expanded into a list of filenames.
+> The strange "`[1-5]`" syntax is a Unix shell shorthand, which is expanded into a list of filenames.
 > The "`montage`" command itself does not see these characters, just the resulting list of files.

 ImageMagick is pretty good at figuring out the right "`-tile`" setting to use for a specific number of input images.